A Fine Line: Bipolar Depression Treatment and Antidepressants

 In order to effectively manage your psychological distress, it is imperative that you first have a clear diagnosis.
 Bipolar depression is often confused with unipolar depression, as you may not recognize or remember manic or hypomanic symptoms.
 Without consistent mood tracking, you may not have a clear picture of your emotional patterns, leaving your psychiatrist without the information needed to accurately characterize your symptoms, leading to improper, ineffective, and even dangerous antidepressant treatment.
 Thorough psychiatric assessments, such as the evaluation process undertaken by clinicians at Bridges to Recovery, can help uncover the mood cycles that characterize bipolar disorder.
 By consulting with your family members and outpatient clinical team, we can gain a more complete understanding of your symptoms and identify the true nature of your illness without having to rely solely on your own perception and recollection.
 Once your diagnosis has been confirmed, our highly trained psychiatrists will develop a medication regimen designed to address your specific needs using the most up-to-date research to determine whether or not antidepressants are appropriate for you.
 Residential treatment affords the opportunity for close, continuous monitoring to guard against undesirable side effects and swift intervention to optimize therapeutic benefit.
 By working with experienced clinicians who understand the special needs of people experiencing bipolar depression, you can begin to heal from your illness and safely move towards lasting recovery.

-Bridges to Recovery offers comprehensive treatment for people suffering from bipolar disorder and combines the most effective therapies available to regain emotional stability and lay the foundation for long-term wellness.
+Bridges to Recovery offers comprehensive treatment for bipolar disorder and combines the most effective therapies available to regain emotional stability and lay the foundation for long-term wellness.
 Contact us to learn more about how we can help you or your loved one start on the road to recovery.